milesmcc/personal/content/posts/classmates-legal-threat-fizz-defcon.md

 ## Disclosing the vulnerability to Fizz

 So we did what any good security researcher does: We responsibly disclosed what we found.
 We wrote a detailed vulnerability disclosure report.
 We suggested remediations.
 And we proactively agreed not to talk about our findings publicly before an embargo date to give them time to fix the issues.
-And then we sent them the report via email.
+Then we sent them the report via email.

 At first, they were grateful.
 They thanked us for our report and said that fixing the issues was their top priority.
 Then a few weeks passed.
 They sent us some updates.